rfldn0/profile_portfolio/README.md

 4. ~~Find out why the first project is not displaying any img placeholder.~~
 5. ~~Update navbar using svg.~~
 6. ~~navigation icon should become text when in hamburger menu.~~
+7. Project section needs to be expand horizontally and vertically as needed and not just expand vertically.
+    CASE: flexbox.

 ## Look